 The Chilean Government enacted various tax reforms in 2014, 2016 and 2020 in order to finance greater social expenditures.
 The most relevant change was the rise of the corporate tax rate to 27% in 2018.
 There is currently discussion of another tax reform to finance an expected increase in social spending.
 In July 2022, the government of President Gabriel Boric sent a comprehensive tax reform bill to Congress, which is still subject to legislative approval and, according to the current administration, aims to increase tax collections by 3.6% of GDP when fully implemented.
 Among its key aspects, the proposed bill contemplates significant changes to individual income tax, which would be determined by tax brackets and would progressively increase up to a maximum rate of 43%.
-It also contemplates a new capital gains tax on Chilean securities, eliminates tax exemptions on rental income, limits tax exemptions on mortgage interest payments, proposes a new wealth tax on assets held in Chile or by Chilean tax residents and establishes a royalty applicable to income generated by copper mining companies.
-In November 2022, the Chilean government announced that it is working on a further tax reform proposal which contemplates corrective (also called "green") taxes that would apply to carbon tax emissions.
+It also contemplates a new capital gains tax on Chilean securities, eliminates tax exemptions on rental income, limits tax exemptions on mortgage interest payments, proposes a new wealth tax on assets held in Chile or by Chilean tax reform proposal which contemplates corrective (also called "green") taxes that would apply to carbon tax emissions.
 This proposal is still subject to further review in both houses of the Chilean Congress.